nadrino/kotor-walkthrough/exported_notes/KOTOR Guide.md

 	- That's all I need.
 Goodbye.
 - Czerka Office -> guy angry -> don't want sand people killed
 	- What's going on here?
 Who are you?
-- Girl : Protocol Officer
+- woman : Protocol Officer
 	- I want to ask about hunting licenses.
 	- Have there been a lot of people leaving the city?
 	- Why would I need a license anyway?